CodeCrashStudios/CodeCrashStudios/README.md

 ### Hi there, I'm Code Crash (Also known as CC) 👋

-## I'm a Computer Science and Cyber Security student based out of Virginia in the United States.
+## I'm a Computer Science and Cyber Security student based out of the United States.

 <br />
  I love to make games and tinker with others code!
 My main hobbies include making games, 3d modeling, playing around in Unity, and modding games!